mathmasterytutoring/mathmasterytutoring.github.io/README.md

         I speak English, French, and Gujarati, which helps me connect with diverse students and tailor explanations in the language they’re most comfortable with.
       </p>
       <p class="text-blue-200 leading-relaxed mb-4">
-        Over the past three years, I’ve built my tutoring career from the ground up: delivering more than <strong>200 hours</strong> of one-on-one and group lessons online, guiding over <strong>120 students</strong> to significant grade improvements, and designing custom worksheets and quizzes that make complex topics click.
-I’ve maintained a consistent 90%+ in all my math courses, hold certifications in UCMAS and A+ Tutoring Programs, and continuously refine my methods based on student feedback.
+        Over the past two years, I’ve maintained a consistent 90%+ in all my math courses, hold certifications in UCMAS and A+ Tutoring Programs, and continuously refine my methods based on student feedback.
       </p>
       <p class="text-blue-200 leading-relaxed">
         Beyond tutoring and music, I captain my basketball team—managing plays, mentoring new players, and leading practices—and I bring that same leadership energy into every lesson.
 My interactive style uses sports and musical analogies to simplify concepts, keeps sessions fast-paced, and ensures students stay engaged and confident.
 Ready to team up and master math?
 Let’s get started! 🏀🎹➗